LittleBigPlanet: LittleBigPlanet

 The first game in the series was released on the PlayStation 3 platform in 2008 and was the first title developed by Media Molecule, under the name The Next Big Thing.
 The player controls Sackboy as he travels around the titular LittleBigPlanet, helping the eight creator curators of LittleBigPlanet with their problems in their own respective realms.
 Throughout the story, Sackboy tries to stop The Collector, one of the eight creator curators who has gone rogue, kidnapping the creations of LittleBigPlanet.
-The game received widespread acclaim for its design, gameplay, and customization afforded to the player, particularly the built-in level editor.
+The game received widespread acclaim for its soundtrack, design, gameplay, and customization afforded to the player, particularly the built-in level editor.
 After its release, it received numerous industry awards.

 LittleBigPlanet 2

-The second game in the series is a direct sequel to the first LittleBigPlanet and was developed by Media Molecule for the PlayStation 3 for a release in 2011.
+The second game in the series is a direct sequel to the first LittleBigPlanet and was developed by Media Molecule for the PlayStation 3 for a release in January 2011, being advertised as a "platform for games" rather than just a platform game.
 The sequel saw a major shift in the direction of the series, going from a primarily traditional platform game in the first two entries to a more varied style of gameplay called a "platform for games".
 The second game gave players a wider variety of options when it came to level design, which saw the creation of levels other than platforming such as racing, puzzles, and fighting games.
-Following the events of the first two entries in the series, the game takes place when an antagonist known as the Negativitron invades LittleBigPlanet and begins to suck up all its inhabitants.
-Sackboy must team up with a secret organization known as "The Alliance", led by Larry Da Vinci, to save LittleBigPlanet from the Negativitron.
+Following the events of the first two entries in the series, the game takes place when an antagonist known as the Negativitron invades Craftworld and begins to suck up all its inhabitants.
+Sackboy must team up with a secret organization known as "The Alliance", led by Larry Da Vinci, to save the planet.
 The game also supported the PlayStation Move, with an update post-launch.
+The game received critical acclaim for being an overall improvement over its predecessor.

 LittleBigPlanet 3

 LittleBigPlanet 3 is a game for the PlayStation 3 and PlayStation 4.
-Announced at E3 2014, it was developed by Sumo Digital and was released in November 2014.
-In the game, Sackboy is transported to another world, Bunkum, where he has to awaken its three missing heroes, OddSock, Toggle and Swoop, who are new playable characters.
-Sackboy travels through different worlds in order to free the 3 new characters and stop Newton.
+Announced at E3 2014, it was developed by Sumo Digital and was released on November 18, 2014.
+In the game, Sackboy is transported to another world, Bunkum, where he awakens its three missing heroes, OddSock, Toggle and Swoop, who are new playable characters.
+Sackboy travels through different worlds in order to free the three new characters and stop the evil Newton from stealing its creativity.
+The game was met with mostly positive reception, with praise towards its additions to Create Mode and polished graphics, but was criticized for its technical issues during launch, shorter story mode and perceived lack of charm compared to other installments.